Paul-Houser/PDZBioParser/README.md

                         significance cut off value example 0.9999 corresponds to P<0.0001 or 0.1 percent chance the item was flagged in error
+  -decouple             If a xml file has all ready been generated use this
+                        flag to skip xml generation -pyth                 force the use of motifFileMaker over makeXML.
+Using this flag will slowdown exicution.
+  -GUI                  Launch GUI automatically after program exicution.

 Example Usage:
 python3 main.py -refOrganism homo_sapiens_TaxID_9606_R_yes.tsv -sequenceFolder rawTSV/ -numResidues 6 -inputValues P0:WYIAFLVM P2:ST -out motif_2_human -significance 0.9999
 ```